robwco/workshop-marketing/index.md

 But you won't love the service because it's cheap, you'll love it because it works and you know it's the best thing you can do for your business.

 ### "So what happens if I don't like it?"
 No worries.
-There's a 30-day 100% satisfaction guarantee.

-Enjoy Workshop for a full month and if you don't like it for any reason, send me an email and I'll give you a refund.
-I don't want your money if you're not 100% blown away.
+You can cancel anytime.
+Workshop is pay-as-you-go, meaning there’s no contract and no long-term commitment.

 ### "My schedule is fully booked.
 Should I still sign up?"
 Yes, here's why: it's a common misconception that dry spells are a part of freelancing.
 The truth is they happen because we fail to line up work during **flush times** (times when we're loaded with work) NOT only during dry spells.

-Just because you have work now it doesn't give you the right to put your hands up and stop all sales activity.
+Just because you have work now doesn't mean you can put your hands up and stop all sales activity.
 On the contrary.
-Now is when you should start a small daily amount of activity to ensure you never run out of work again.
+Now is the perfect time to start a small daily amount of sales activity to ensure you never run out of work again.

-If you're not booked at least 4-6 months in advanced, it's a sign you're susceptible to a dry spell.
+If you're not booked at least 4-6 months in advanced, it's a sign you're still susceptible to a dry spell.
+Workshop will be your reminder to continue looking for work.

 ### "How many leads will be sent, and how often?"
-I usually send 8-10 leads per day.
-Sometimes more, sometimes less but the whole point of Workshop is that it saves you time.

-To make sure Workshop does that, I send fewer, better leads.
-I never send a lead just to hit a quota.

-In fact, Workshop's value is equally about the leads I don't send you.

-The thousands of leads I eliminate from your life completely mean you can focus on *how you're contacting leads* instead.
+It depends on what you want.
+Although you can do more, my recommendation is you reply to only 2 leads per day.

+This saves you time and allows you to focus on sending a great email.
+By doing this you'll outperform people sending 100s of outreach emails a day and be efficient with your time.

 ### "Who gets these leads?
 How many people am I competing with?"
 This is a great question.
-If you're wondering about this it means you believe there are opportunities for you in Workshop, and now you're wondering if you have a shot.
-That's a great sign!
+If you're asking this, it means you'd like to know if you have a shot.

 You absolutely do!
 The number one mistake I see freelancers make when they sign up for Workshop is assuming the leads are getting inundated with replies.

-I’ve actually heard business owners complain that their project only received 1 or no replies.
-These were 5-figure projects!
+I’ve had business owners complain to me that their 5-figure project on Workshop received zero replies!

 So make sure you reply.
-If you send a good email, you will hear back.
+If you send enough good emails, you **will** hear back.

-How do I know?
-Well the truth is that for every type of lead I send there’s truly only 4-5 real competitors (or less).
-That number sounds low because there’s over a hundred people subscribed to Workshop but all members specialize in different areas.

-Based on the amount of clicks I see happening in each email, every lead type attracts maybe 5-10% of the list.
-That means about 20 people from Workshop are clicking on that one you have your eye on.

-Out of those 20 people, half eliminate themselves because they don’t think they’re right for the project.
-Another 5 or 6 are just too busy that day to reply, and even a couple more completely forget.
-This doesn't take into account (the overwhelmingly high majority of those remaining) who will send a half-assed email.

-So if I were you and wondering this question, I’d certainly sign up and reply to the project in Workshop.
-Even if you’re skeptical landing just one project will pay for Workshop for the next 5 years.
-What's the worst that can happen?

 ### "I just started freelancing.
 What if I'm not ready?"
 I guarantee that if you can build a website, design, or code - at any level - you can also make a lot of money from Workshop today.